Gene-Weaver/LeafMachine2/README.md

 ### About Python Virtual Environments
 A virtual environment is a tool to keep the dependencies required by different projects in separate places, by creating isolated python virtual environments for them.
 This avoids any conflicts between the packages that you have installed for different projects.
 It makes it easier to maintain different versions of packages for different projects.

+> We include `requirements.txt` files in the `LeafMachine2/requirements/` folder.
+If you experience version incompatability following the instructions below, please refer to `LeafMachine2/requirements/requirements_all.txt` for an exhaustive list of packages and versions that are officially supported.

+---

 ### Installation - Ubuntu 20.04

 #### Virtual Environment